calvinguillot/canvas/README.md

 # Canvas

-This is a tool to draw on an HTML5 canvas.
+This is a tool for drawing on an HTML5 canvas using [FabricJS](https://github.com/fabricjs/fabric.js).
 Select brush size and colour, then start drawing.

 You can clear the drawing board completely, undo the last stroke, or save your image, with the buttons under the colours.

-You can find a demo here [Canvas](canvaswithfabric.web.app)
+You can find a demo here [Canvas with Fabric](canvaswithfabric.web.app).

 ## Project setup
 ```